sonchau/geografia/readme.md

 ### Interaction testing

-Enzyme is used to simulate user input such as src/tests/components/LoginPage.test.js
+Enzyme is used to simulate user click event such as src/tests/components/Data.test.js

 ### Unit testing